edgedb/easy-edgedb/chapter10/index.md

 The output is the same, but we added an import of the `math` module, letting us just write `mean()` and `stddev()`.

-You can also use `AS` to rename a module (well, to _alias_ a module) in the same way that you can rename a type.
+You can also use `as` to rename a module (well, to _alias_ a module) in the same way that you can rename a type.
 So this will work too:

 ```edgeql
 with M as module math,